 Demand Review pages are visible to users logged in as Process Coordinator or Demand Team.

-Base Demand Scenario comes with all datasets.
+Base Demand Plan comes with all datasets.
 It represents the demand without any Demand V&O. In the following steps of this application, you may use it as the base of the demand scenario.

 Create Demand Scenario